Housing benefit and council tax reduction privacy notice

-What type of information do we collect and why we need your personal information?
+What type of information we collect and why we need your personal information

 Where we store your personal data